argumentcomputer/circom-scotia/README.md

 Credits to the [Circom language](https://github.com/iden3/circom) from the iden3 team.

 The parsing and generation borrows judiciously from [Nova-Scotia](https://github.com/nalinbhardwaj/Nova-Scotia) and [ark-circom](https://github.com/gakonst/ark-circom), respectively.
 All the loading code is essentially copied over.
 The `wasmer` witness generator was copied, then retrofitted for support without `arkworks` libraries such as `ark-ff` or `ark-bignum`; these were replaced with `ff` and `crypto-bignum`.
 The other bits that glue everything together is original.

+Special thanks to Hanting Zhang (@winston-h-zhang) for porting the original code and retrofitting it.